 What is the Composition of a 50 mg Tablet of Naltrexone?

-Naltrexone 50 mg tablet used for alcohol and opioid use disorder for maintaining abstinence and preventing relapse.
+Naltrexone 50 mg is used for alcohol and opioid use disorder for maintaining abstinence and preventing relapse.
 This 50 mg tablet consists of Naltrexone hydrochloride as an active ingredient and the following inactive Naltrexone ingredients:

 - Titanium dioxide